ewanbrinkman/course-calendar-generator/README.md

 A calendar ics file with be created with the name `courses.ics`, which can be imported into a calendar.

+---

-# Features
+## Features

-- Asynchronous programming for API calls for course data so that the program runs faster.
+- Asynchronous programming for course data API calls so that the program runs faster.
 - Type hinting, checked using `mypy`.